klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 # Codelab01

-Start by installing the required TypeScript tools (instructions in the `README.md` file two directories up.)
+Start by installing the required TypeScript tools, using NPM:
+- execute in the CMD command `npm install -g typescript`
+    - This will, globally on your computer, install specific tools for typescript (such as the TypeScript compiler)
+    - Then, validate you can run `tsc --version` (tsc is the TypeScript Compiler)

 ## Your first TypeScript file